alfreimaz/mainwebsite/content/posts/quantumLing.md

 interpretation of a word is selected within a certain context, can we use this information to deduce how the same word may be interpreted in a different context (e.g. in different phrases) in the corpus?
-Our intuition is that this is not the case\"[@main].
+Our intuition is that this is not the case\"(#main).
 This context dependency is the reason why one of the goals of the method we are about to present is to show its quantum contextuality.
 However, note that both notions are fundamentally different, proper to two different fields, the later